Brilliantcrank/airbag-industries/content/longboard/atari-is-developing-a-crypto-currency-for-gaming.md

 title = "Atari is developing a crypto-currency for gaming."

 +++
 Tokens will be used for blockchain based games, Atari NFTs, and betting on e-sports.
-The casino action is kinda interesting.
+The gambling action is kinda interesting.
 I wonder how that will tie in to the new [Atari hotel coming to Las Vegas.](https://atarihotels.com/news/gsd-group-partners-with-global-design-firm-gensler/)